-To be eligible for an NGPA-EF Scholarship, an individual must:
+To be eligible for an NGPA Education Fund Scholarship, an individual must:

-- Be at least 18 years old at the date of application
+- Be at least 18 years of age at the date of application; and

-Scholarship fund may be used to pay for:
+Scholarship funds may be used to pay for:

-- Tuition and fees, within a flight education program at an accredited college or university, which cover the cost of advanced flight training.
+- Tuition and fees, within a flight education program at an accredited college, university or flight school which cover the cost of advanced flight training.; and

 How will recipients be selected?